javalin/website/_posts/tutorials/community/2021-07-11-using-javalin-as-http-simulator.md

 _(adapted
 from [Testing a gateway using Javalin](https://medium.com/@lsoares/unit-testing-a-gateway-with-javalin-24e3b7e88ef2))_

-My proposal is to use Javalin as the test double, thereby replacing some depended-on external API.
-We’ll launch Javalin acting as the real API but running in localhost so that the gateway (the [SUT](https://en.wikipedia.org/wiki/System_under_test)) can’t tell the difference.
+My proposal is to use Javalin as the test double - fake gateway, thereby replacing some depended-on external API.
+We’ll launch Javalin acting as the real API but running in *localhost* so that the gateway client (the test subject) can’t tell the difference.
 We’ll confirm the tests validity by asserting the calls made to the test double.

-Let's imagine a gateway that talks to some external HTTP API service - in our case some "User Profile API".
+Let's imagine a client that talks to some external HTTP API service - in our case some "User Profile API".
 We’ll have two examples of (unit) testing `ProfileGateway`: a query and a command, according to the [command/query](https://martinfowler.com/bliki/CommandQuerySeparation.html) separation: